Last updated: April 2, 2026

 Here’s how to sharpen your trading game.

 • Test on a demo account: Practice with indicators like OBV or VWAP in a risk-free demo environment first.
 This builds confidence before you trade with real money.
-I’ve found this step saves me from costly mistakes.
+This step saves traders from costly mistakes.

 • Use multiple timeframes: Check volume signals on both short (1–5 minute) and longer (H1+) charts to filter out noise.
 For example, scalping works better on short timeframes, while trends need H1 or higher.

-• Combine with other tools: Pair volume indicators with RSI, MACD, or candlestick patterns for stronger signals.
+• Combine with other tools: Pair volume indicators with RSI, MACD, TSI (True Strength Index) or candlestick patterns for stronger signals.
 This reduces the chance of acting on false moves.

 • Watch economic events: High-impact news like non-farm payrolls can spike volume, affecting indicators.
 Check an economic calendar to stay prepared.